Starlightll/Starlightll/README.md

 # Hi there, I'm Starlightll 👋

 ## About Me
-I'm a passionate developer with a love for Game Development, Web Development, and all things programming.
-When I'm not coding, you can find me battling bugs (both in code and in real life) or dreaming up my next big project! 🚀
+I'm a developer with a love for all things programming.
+When I'm not coding, you can find me battling bugs (both in code and in real life ~.~) or dreaming up my next big project! 👍

 ## What I Do
-- **Game Development** 🎮: Bringing virtual worlds to life with Unity.
-If you see me talking to my computer, don't worry, I'm just debugging... or plotting world domination.
+- **Game Development** 🎮: If you see me talking to my computer, don't worry, I'm just debugging... or plotting world domination.
 Mwahaha! 😈
-- **Web Development** 🌐: Crafting beautiful and functional websites.
-No, I can't fix your WiFi (or can I? 🤔), but I can make your website look awesome! 😎
+- **Web Development** 🌐: I can't fix your WiFi (or can I? 🤔), but I can make your website look awesome! 😎
 - **Programming** 💻: Writing code in Python, Java, JavaScript, C#, and more!
 My code might not always work, but at least it looks good doing it. 😉

 ## Languages and Tools I Use